gmkmanoj/aws_terraform_asg/README.md

 <h3>AWS EC2 ASG with Terraform - IaC </h3>

 Here we are creating AWS ec2 instance and deploy node js code and setup nginx with high availability using terraform.
-End of the state of script execution you can access the web service with ELB public DNS name or you can use your own domain name with CNAME.
-The ec2 instance configured with Autoscaling group, The ELB will monitor ec2 instance healthcheck if any issue in reaching nginx the ASG will bring new instance.
-The node js (npm) service watched by superviord so if the node process stopped the superviord automatically start the instance.
+End of the script execution state you can access the web service with public DNS name by creating CNAME with ELB public DNS.
+The ec2 instance configured with Autoscaling group, The ELB will monitor ec2 instance healthcheck if any issue in reaching nginx the ASG will bring up new instance.
+The node js (npm) service watched by superviord so if the node process stopped the superviord service itself automatically start the node js.

 <h4>Getting Started</h4>